Jacques Plante: Goalie mask

 During the 1959–60 season, Plante wore a goaltender mask for the first time in a regular season game.
 Although Plante had used his mask in practice since 1956 after missing 13 games because of a sinusitis operation, head coach Toe Blake was afraid it would impair his vision and would not permit him to wear it during regulation play.
 However, on November 1, 1959, Plante's nose was broken when he was hit by a shot fired by Andy Bathgate three minutes into a game against the New York Rangers, and he was taken to the dressing room for stitches.
-When he returned, he was wearing the crude home-made goaltender mask that he had been using in practices.
+When he returned, he was wearing the crude homemade goaltender mask that he had been using in practices.
 Blake was livid, but he had no other goaltender to call upon and Plante refused to return to the goal unless he wore the mask.
 Blake agreed on the condition that Plante discard the mask when the cut healed.
 The Canadiens won the game 3–1.
-During the following days Plante refused to discard the mask, and as the Canadiens continued to win, Blake was less vocal about it.
+During the following days, Plante refused to discard the mask, and as the Canadiens continued to win, Blake was less vocal about it.
 The unbeaten streak stretched to 18 games.
 Plante did not wear the mask, at Blake's request, against Detroit on March 8, 1960; the Canadiens lost 3–0, and the mask returned for good the next night.
-That year the Canadiens won their fifth straight Stanley Cup, which was Plante's last.
+That year, the Canadiens won their fifth straight Stanley Cup, which was Plante's last.

 Plante subsequently designed his own and other goaltenders' masks.
 He was not the first NHL goaltender known to wear a face mask.
 Montreal Maroons' Clint Benedict wore a crude leather version in 1930 to protect a broken nose, but Plante introduced the mask as everyday equipment, and it is now mandatory equipment for goaltenders.